 Virgin Atlantic is soaring high with the introduction of its new Upper Class suite on Airbus A330 planes.
-Raise a toast with Richard Branson-shaped ice cubes to Virgin Atlantic being the the first airline in Britain to offer full mobile access in the air.
-Earlier we did mention that Upper Class suite is equipped with AeroMobile system that allows passengers to make and receive cell phone calls in flight.
-But today we have more details to it.
-Along with making calls, fliers will also be able to access web and send text messages when the service will be available.
-The A330’s London to New York route will be the first to feature this service followed by other 17 planes on at least ten routes by the year end.
+Raise a toast with Richard Branson-shaped ice cubes to Virgin Atlantic being the first airline in Britain to offer full mobile access in the air.
+Earlier, we did mention that the Upper-Class suite is equipped with an AeroMobile system that allows passengers to make and receive cell phone calls on the flight.
+But today we have more details about it.
+Along with making calls, fliers will also be able to access the web and send text messages when the service is available.
+The A330’s London to New York route will be the first to feature this service, followed by other 17 planes on at least ten routes by the year-end.
 And such a high-flying connectivity service will not come at sky-rocketing prices as it will cost the same as normal roaming charges that exist on land.

 Due to limited bandwidth, only a small number of lines will be available simultaneously, along with only basic web access using the GPRS service.
 However, no devices will be allowed during take-off and landing for security reasons and will have to be switched off around 250 miles from US airspace.